Code-401-Midterm/Reposit/README.md

 Reposit helps you keep track of concise solutions to frequently-encountered problems so that you can quickly retrieve them in the future.

-The project comprises the RepositAPI and the Reposit Web Application, which are "standalaone" services hosted separately, though the Reposit Web Application makes calls to the RepositAPI.
+This project comprises the RepositAPI and the Reposit Web Application, each hosted separately.
+The Reposit Web Application makes calls to the RepositAPI.

 [RepositAPI Docs](/RepositAPI/README.md)